White Lupine (*Lupinus albus*)

 Purpose: Human food production, protein self-sufficiency

 Key Responses: 1.
 Protein Content: 35-40% protein (comparable to soybeans) 2.
 Flour Production: Gluten-free flour alternative (20-30% blend with wheat) 3.
-Traditional Preparation: Soak 24-48 hours in brine to remove alkaloids 4.
+Traditional Preparation: Boil 1 hour in salt water, then soak in brine with daily water changes for up to 14 days until bitterness is gone 4.
 Modern Sweet Varieties: Low-alkaloid cultivars require minimal processing 5.
 Yield: 2,000-3,000 lbs seed/acre under good conditions

 Recommended Sweet varieties: - 'Ultra': Australian sweet lupine, very low alkaloids - 'Kiev': Early maturing, good for Zone 6 - 'Hamburg': Traditional European variety